MicrosoftDocs/win32/desktop-src/wsw/schema-support-level.md

 enumeration support

-<xs:enumeration&gt; simple type restriction for base type of string is treated as enum type.
+<xs:enumeration> simple type restriction for base type of string is treated as enum type.
 In this case, the Base attribute MUST be string type.
 In enumeration case, all other facets are ignored.

 range on simple type support